awsdocs/amazon-eks-user-guide/doc_source/eks-outposts-self-managed-nodes.md

 **Note**
 If you receive any authorization or resource type errors, see [Unauthorized or access denied \(`kubectl`\)](troubleshooting.md#unauthorized) in the troubleshooting section\.

-      If nodes fail to join the cluster, then see [Nodes fail to join cluster](troubleshooting.md#worker-node-fail) in the Troubleshooting guide\.
+      If nodes fail to join the cluster, then see [Nodes fail to join cluster](troubleshooting.md#worker-node-fail) in [Amazon EKS troubleshooting](troubleshooting.md) and [Unable to join nodes to a cluster](eks-outposts-troubleshooting.md#outposts-troubleshooting-unable-to-join-nodes-to-a-cluster) in [Troubleshooting local clusters for Amazon EKS on AWS Outposts](eks-outposts-troubleshooting.md)\.

 1. Watch the status of your nodes and wait for them to reach the `Ready` status\.